dondealban/learning-stm/README.md

 # Structural Topic Modeling
-This is a repository for my research using structural topic modeling, an approach for automated content analysis.
+This is a repository for my research using structural topic modeling, a method for automated content analysis that utilises machine learning-based analysis of textual data.

 ## What is a Structural Topic Model?
 A Structural Topic Model is a general framework for topic modeling with document-level covariate information, which can improve inference and qualitative interpretability by affecting topical prevalence, topic content, or both [(Roberts et al. 2016)](#roberts_etal_2016).
 The [`stm`](http://www.structuraltopicmodel.com) R package implements the estimation algorithms for the model and includes tools for every stage of a standard workflow including model estimation, summary, and visualisation.